 - Aluminum foil

-The list could really go on and on.
-As long as the item is safe for children to handle, toss it in.
+The list of items you could use to create a tinker box could go on and on.
+As long as the item is safe for children, toss it in.
 The worst that could happen is they won’t use it.
 But… I bet they will.
 Open-ended sensory bins have a way of bringing out the kid inventor in everyone!

-**Update: It’s been THREE YEARS since I wrote this post, and our boys still play with their Tinker Box!
+**Update: It’s been FOUR YEARS since I wrote this post in 2014, and our boys still play with their Tinker Box at ages 6 and 8!
 Yes, his younger brother now joins him!
 We’re always adding bits and pieces to the mix.
 Creating keeps them engaged and busy for hours!
 Who knows what they’ll create tomorrow!

 What other items would you include in a tinker box?
 What kinds of activities keep your kids engaged for lengths of time?